Birding and Wildlife Tour Sarawak Borneo Malaysia

-Birds and Wildlife of Sarawak
+Birds and Wildlife of Sarawak, Borneo

-- Group Size: 8 travelers plus guides
+- Group Size: 6 travelers plus guides

 - Trip Length: 10 days

-- Rates Rate per person = $3,450 (based on double occupancy)
+- Rates: per person = $4,150 (based on double occupancy)

-- Rates include: Domestic transfers and transportation, lodging, breakfast, lunch, dinner, group tours, entrance fees and Allianz travel medical insurance.
+- Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, park entrance fees and basic travel insurance.

-- Not included: International airfare, customs & immigration fees and visas, alcohol, travel cancellation insurance.
+- Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.

 Special offer: Included with your trip (one per room) is a copy of the field guide “Birds of Borneo: Brunei, Sabah, Sarawak, and Kalimantan” (Princeton Field Guides) by Susan Myers.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of Sarawak.

 Map of the travel route here: Sarawak Map (opens a new page)